SpeedyTransforms

 SpeedyWeather.SpeedyTransforms.∇²Method

 Returns the Laplace operator ∇² applied to input alms.
-The Laplace operator acts on the unit sphere and therefore omits the 1/radius^2 scaling
+Acts on the unit sphere, i.e. it omits 1/radius^2 scaling unless radius keyword argument is provided.

 source